 If you’re working in the Windows environment, Microsoft OneNote is an option you can use to store your documents.
 Although it’s not that user-friendly, another option would be to utilize Microsoft OneDrive to store your documents, photos, and everything else you’re getting ready to digitize.

 Although Trello isn’t designed to store your paper clutter, it does work well at doing so.
-You can take pictures and have them uploaded instantly to Trello without having to take a picture on your phone then uploading it.
+You can take pictures and have them uploaded instantly to Trello without having to take a picture on your phone and then upload it.
 It’s a real-time-saver.

 There are many different options to shred paper.

 - The easiest way to shred paper is to purchase a paper shredder.
 You can find them at your local big box stores, or from online retailers, like Amazon.

 - Check your local municipalities for free shredding days.

 - Drop it in a shredder bin at work.
 Once again, that’s using company resources for your personal business.
 I’d recommend you ask your boss if you can do that before doing so.

 - Take it to the UPS store.
 For a reasonable fee of $1 for each pound of paper, a minimum of 3lbs, you can discard your paper clutter in a shredder bin at your local UPS store.
 Heck, what services don’t they offer?
 I would recommend you check the UPS store website for more information to see if your local store participates in the shredding program and its pricing, as it may vary from area to area.